Self Assessment

 Measure Your Hips

-Stand with feet together.
-Wrap the tape around the widest part of your hips and buttocks.
-This is usually about 7 to 9 inches below your waist.
-Ensure the tape stays level all around.
+Keep your feet together for consistency.
+Wrap the tape around the widest point of your hips and buttocks, typically 7 to 9 inches below your waist line.
+Check that the tape stays level all the way around using your mirror.

 5